micahThor/songr/README.md

 5. Create an Album class to act as a model in our app.
     An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
 6. Create a route at /albums that shows three album instances.
 (These will be hardcoded for today’s lab; create an array that contains three albums, and then display those three on the page.)

+## Challenge - LAB 12 : 22 JAN 2020
+1. Update your Album model so that it can be saved in a database.
+2. An Album has a title, an artist, a songCount, a length (in seconds), and an imageUrl that is a link to that album’s art.
+3. A user should be able to see information about all the albums on the site.
+4. A user should be able to add albums to the site.